LoginRadius/engineering-portal/content/run-multiple-nodejs-version-on-the-same-machine/index.md

 ```

 ### Other Commands
-To use installed nodeJs verion in the system
+To use installed nodeJs version in the system
 ```
 nvm use system
 ```
-To complete remove of nvm from the system
+To completely remove nvm from the system.
 ```
 nvm unload
 ```
-# Conclusion
+## Conclusion
-Node Version Manager (NVM) is great tool and easy to switch between multiple node version while working on the projects that required different NodeJs versions.
-It saves lot of the development time by just switching to the required NodeJs version
+Node Version Manager (NVM) is a great tool and easy to switch between multiple node versions while working on projects that required different NodeJs versions.
+It saves a lot of development time by just switching to the version of nodejs needed.